psychosoft/racecalculator/README.md

 -Racecalculator will extract and sort teams by the least total score (time) given A vector of Races.

--It will include at least one female per team.
+-It will exlude teams that does not live up to the mixed criteria or RaceCalculatorUtil.numTopRidersPerTeam.

 -Genders are mapped to classId in the RaceCalculatorUtil.classGenderMap